Why you can’t effectively learn Excel 365 using a Video Tutorial

 In the new world of SaaS software (such as Excel 365) the carefully crafted written word has become more relevant and useful as a software teaching medium provided that it is constantly updated.
 Smart Method Excel 365 books have a new edition (with a new ISBN number) every six months to match the new Excel 365 semi-annual update that Microsoft release in January and July of each year.
 The books are clearly marked on the front cover to advise which version they should be used with.

-The Smart Method’s professionally produced video courses each took around six months to script, record and edit but that was fine as they had a lifetime of many years.
-For these (pre-SaaS versions) you can still subscribe to the full video course and view all of the videos online if you wish to.
-I’m personally amazed that even the Excel 2007 video course is still finding buyers today – eleven years after I recorded it.
+The Smart Method’s professionally produced video courses each took around six months to script, record, edit and subtitle but that was fine as they had a lifetime of many years.

 There are now two (very different) versions of Excel in common use